 Lunch and dinner costs

-Eating out in Portugal is a lot more affordable than in many other countries in Western Europe and the USA.
+Eating out in Portugal is much more affordable than in many other countries in Western Europe and the USA.
 For a meal in an inexpensive restaurant, expect to pay between €6 and €15 per person and a meal at a mid-range restaurant costs between €30 and €82 for two people.

 Coffee